FStarLang/PoP-in-FStar/book/part3/part3_alacarte.rst

 This is the one part of this development where the definition is not completely generic in the type of expression nodes.
 Instead, this is proof for the specific case of expressions that contain values, additions, and multiplications.
 I haven't found a way to make this more generic.
-If you know a way, please let me know!
+One would likely need to define a generic induction principle similar in structure to ``fold_expr``---but that's for another day's head scratching.
+If you know an easy way, please let me know!

 That said, the proof is quite straightforward and pleasant: We simply match on the cases, use the induction hypothesis on the subtrees if any, and then apply